sukusuma/Windows-iotcore-samples/Demos/Kegocnizer/README.md

 P3 worked, looked better, and got much more modular.
 The new cables were of a more appropriate length, which allowed the keg to be removed and put back in the refrigerator without inadvertently unplugging wires or putting stress on connectors.

 The weight sensors needed to be placed beneath the keg in such a way that the weight would be evenly distributed.
-An empty keg can weigh a few dozen pounds, while a full keg could weigh close to 200 pounds.
+An empty keg can weigh around 30 pounds, while a full keg could weigh close to 160 pounds.
 We were also concerned with using something that would bend and foul the readings.
 We also needed to be stingy with the height of the keg from the bottom of the refrigerator, because there was only a small space for the regulator, hoses and the keg tap to fit above and behind the keg.
 We made a pattern for the shape from a blank manila folder.
 Then we bought a sheet of ½” Rigid High-Density Polyethylene and cut two pieces to fit our pattern.
 We fastened the force sensors between the two sheets with the wires coming out the back.
 By placing the sensors as far apart as possible from one another, and under where the keg's weight would touch the top sheet,